jarneamerlinck/nix-config/docs/host.md

 6. Test ssh connection to new host

-7. Copy the user specific ssh keys for sops to the user
+7. Copy the age key to the user dir for sops

 see [sops](./sops.md#new-device-user)